Pakistan Earns US $ 389m By Exporting Transport Services In 8 Months - UrduPoint

 Pakistan Earns US $ 389m By Exporting Transport Services In 8 Months

+Pakistan earned US $ 389.834 million by providing different transport services in various countries during the eight months of financial year (2020-21) as compared to the corresponding period last year

-ISLAMABAD, May 5 (UrduPoint / Pakistan Point News - 5th May, 2021 ) :Pakistan earned US $ 389.834 million by providing different transport services in various countries during the eight months of financial year (2020-21) as compared to the corresponding period last year.
+ISLAMABAD (UrduPoint / Pakistan Point News - 8th May, 2021 ) :Pakistan earned US $ 389.834 million by providing different transport services in various countries during the eight months of financial year (2020-21) as compared to the corresponding period last year.

 This shows decrease of 29.26 percent as compared to US $551.070 million earned through provision of services during the corresponding period of fiscal year (2019-20), Pakistan Bureau of Statistics (PBS) reported.